w3c/wai-video-standards-and-benefits/README.md

 **Check if the [player is available in your translated language](https://github.com/ableplayer/ableplayer/blob/master/README.md#user-content-supported-languages).**

-* If the _**is**_ available in the translated language, the player will automatically switch to the language (once we have it implemented).
+* If the _**is**_ available in the translated language, the player will automatically switch to the language.
 Therefore, you should translate the words from the video player interface.
-Please also:
+Please also update the images per the instructions below.
+If you are not able to update the images, let us know.
-   * Make a new image to replace https://www.w3.org/WAI/content-images/wai-video-standards-and-benefits/show-language.png
+   * Make a new images to replace https://www.w3.org/WAI/content-images/wai-video-standards-and-benefits/show-language.png and https://www.w3.org/WAI/content-images/wai-video-standards-and-benefits/show-transcript.png
-   * Name it show-language.[language code].png for example: _**show-language.fr.png**_
+   * Name them show-language.[language code].png and show-transcript.[language code].png for example: _**show-language.fr.png**_ and show-transcript.fr.png
-   * Upload it to the [content-images folder](https://github.com/w3c/wai-video-standards-and-benefits/tree/master/content-images/wai-video-standards-and-benefits)
+   * Upload them to the [content-images folder](https://github.com/w3c/wai-video-standards-and-benefits/tree/master/content-images/wai-video-standards-and-benefits)
       * Select "Upload files"
-      * Drag or choose the file
+      * Drag or choose the files
       * Select "Commit changes"
-   * In your translation, add the language code to the image name.
+   * In your translation, add the language codes to the image names.
 * If the player is **not** available in the translated language, under the "Translations" heading:
    * Do not translate the following words from the video player interface; leave them in English:
      * "Captions"